ahundt/cis/doc/intro.rst

 PA 3
 ----

 Our initial algorithm passed our unit tests and gave us similar errors to the output data files.
-We concluded that our we were able to successfully implement the first iteration of an ICP registration.
-Although the simlpest linear method was implemented, our program was able to run the program of all debug and unknown data sets in less than thirty seconds even in debug mode.
+We concluded that we were able to successfully implement the first iteration of an ICP registration.
+Although the simplest linear method was implemented, our program was able to run the program of all debug and unknown data sets in less than thirty seconds even in debug mode.
 Adding threads and running in release mode made our program run even faster.
 A data structure was not needed for this assignment because we concluded that there was no problem with the speed of the program.
-For PA 4, we will revaluate this conclusion as the ICP will need to iterate multiple times, greatly increasing our runtime.
+For PA 4, we will re-evaluate this conclusion as the ICP will need to iterate multiple times, greatly increasing our runtime.

 PA 4
 ----